 Once a benefit is awarded it can be changed or stopped.
-For example, PIP may be increased or decreased if the claimant's needs have increased, Child Benefit and CTC can increase if another child has joined the family and benefits will be stopped if it is decided they do not fit the criteria at all.
+For example, PIP may be increased or decreased if the claimant's needs have increased, Child Benefit and CTC may increase if another child has joined the family and benefits will be stopped if it is decided they do not fit the criteria at all.
 Benefits are also reconsidered periodically to see if they satisfy the criteria.
 Sometimes the benefits office discovers that someone may be getting a benefit or amount of benefit they are not entitled to.
 In which case they may want to recover this 'overpayment' and sometimes decide it is fraud.
 Sometimes a person discovers they should have been getting more benefit, in which case they can ask for the underpaid amount.
-This is difficult but possible in some cases.
 See 4 and 6 below.

-It is therefore very important to inform the benefit office of changes in circumstances and usually in writing.
+It is therefore very important to inform the benefit office of changes in circumstances and usually in writing - when they occur.